- 6 cups fresh or frozen unsweetened blueberries

 - Whipped cream, optional

-- In a large bowl, combine the blueberries, rhubarb, sugar and flour.
-Transfer to a greased 13-in. x 9-in. baking dish.
+- Preheat oven to 350°.
+In a large bowl, combine blueberries, rhubarb, sugar and flour.
+Transfer to a greased 13x9-in. baking dish.

-- Bake at 350° for 45-55 minutes or until the fruit is bubbly and topping is golden brown.
-Let cool for 10 minutes.
+- Bake 45-55 minutes or until the fruit is bubbly and topping is golden brown.
+Let cool 10 minutes.
 Serve warm; dollop with whipped cream if desired.
 Yield: 12 servings.

 Reviews forBlueberry-Rhubarb Crumble